 Those flights in the Porter, just watching what the pilots were doing and where they were going was all it took.
 I knew I had to get into this sort of flying.
 So I made it my goal and ensured I did everything I could to get flying those awesome PC-6s.

-In November 2010 I got my upgrade on the Caravan and after a quick month or so flying from Medan in Sumatra, I moved to Kupang in Timor to help establish it as our company’s newest base.
+In November 2010 I got my upgrade on the Caravan and after a quick month or so flying from Medan in Sumatra, I moved to Kupang in Timor to help establish it as Susi Air’s newest base.
 It was awesome flying the Caravan from Kupang as it’s around 10 degrees south of the equator and so gets the trade winds blowing in most days.
 To make things more fun, most of the runways were aligned at 90 degrees to the wind so I got plenty of crosswind practice.
 It wasn’t unusual to be landing in a 35kts gusting crosswind which was challenging but enjoyable (although perhaps not so much for our passengers!).

 I remained in Kupang despite the company asking me to go to Papua and fly the Caravan there.
-I knew if I started doing that, I’d scupper my chances of flying the Porter as I would then become to valuable on the Caravan fleet.
+I knew if I started doing that, I’d scupper my chances of flying the Porter as I would then become too valuable on the Caravan fleet.
 So I held out flying the Caravan in Kupang and in August 2011 I finally got the offer I’d been waiting for; the chance to join the Pilatus Porter fleet.